iGenode/rotateris/README.md

 Rotateris is a puzzle game in which the player is challenged to rotate and move differently shaped blocks as they fall from the top of the playing field(**_s_**).
 The goal is to arrange the blocks to form complete rows, which will then disappear and score points.
 An interesting **_twist_** is that there can be multiple playing fields at once, which can be played simultaneously by rotating the camera between them.

 # Features
-An overview of the main features of the game with gif previews:
+An overview of the main features of the game with GIF previews:

 - The __main menu__, which has settings that allow you to change resolution and game audio levels.